 Confirmation deposit required:

 - International applicants: $300 (CAD)

-Faculty specific tuition deposits (these tuition deposits replace the general tuition deposits above and are non-refundable):
+Faculty specific confirmation deposits (these deposits replace the confirmation deposits above and are non-refundable):

 - Doctor of pharmacy (Canadian applicants): $500 CAD

 - Doctor of pharmacy (international applicants): $500 CAD